 Newly engaged brides are probably searching for wedding venues at their desks right now – it’s time to make sure you show up.
 Engaging, valuable content that answers frequently searched wedding topics is one of the best ways – especially if you’ve done the work to increase your SEO and have mapped out your venue’s target keywords.
 But blog posts aren’t the only way to produce engaging content.
 If your website doesn’t have a blog, making use of unique landing pages as a home for the kind of content your brides and grooms are searching for is a win-win solution.
 So, go ahead and draft that article on “Why a Library Wedding is Perfect for Book Lovers,” and get it up on your site for the reading delight of your prospective clients.

 Make It Easy for Prospective Clients to Navigate Your Site

 This one is a bigger item to tick off on your to-do list, but making sure your website is as user-friendly as possible might require more than a few tweaks.
-Between the trend moving toward card design (sometimes called tile design) and the absolute requirement that your site be responsive and mobile friendly, it may be time for a website redesign.
+Between the trend moving toward card design (sometimes called tile design) and the absolute requirement that your site is responsive and mobile-friendly, it may be time for a website redesign.
 Considering 90 percent of brides report using smartphones for web browsing, you do not want to miss out on bookings due to a dated website.